nmelihsensoy/streamviewer/README.md

 - **Load a Test Stream** – Quickly launch a built-in test stream.
 - **HLS Restreaming** – Restream the current source as an HLS stream.

+### Frame Capture

+When a frame is captured, it is saved in the following location on the device: `/sdcard/Download/image_<id>.png`

+### Inference Result

+Once YOLO inference is performed on a captured frame, the output tensor's dimensions are printed in Logcat.

 ### HLS Restreaming

 The restreamed HLS feed can be accessed via the following URL: `http://<server_ip>:8181/playlist.m3u8`